 Just look at the diagram below, which shows our process when securing our clients:

 Very few CISOs go to the length and depth of our Virtual CISO as a Service offering.
-It is not cheaper than the salary of a full-time Chief Information Security Officer – but it achieves at least three times more than if our customers hired someone internally.
+It is not cheaper than a full-time Chief Information Security Officer’s salary – but it achieves at least three times more than if our customers hired someone internally.

 Every element in your network can and usually does have vulnerabilities.
 When our clients sign up for our Virtual CISO consulting services, we help them create and manage an efficient vulnerability management program.

 Switches, routers, firewalls, servers, desktop computers with various operating systems, and all the software installed on them have new vulnerabilities posted for them every week.

 Do you maintain a record of the following: